IdaBagusAgung/Traffic-Sign-Detection/YOLO MODEL/README.md

 ## 📞 Contact & Support

-Untuk pertanyaan, bug reports, atau feature requests:
+For questions, bug reports, or feature requests:
-- Open an issue di GitHub
+- Open an issue on GitHub
 - Email: [your.email@example.com]

 ## 🙏 Acknowledgments

-- Ultralytics team untuk YOLOv8
+- Ultralytics team for YOLOv8
-- Google Colab untuk free GPU access
+- Google Colab for free GPU access
 - Dataset contributors
-- Dosen dan asisten DSP course
+- DSP course lecturers and assistants
 - Open-source community

 ## 📄 License

-Project ini dibuat untuk keperluan akademik (Data Science Programming Course).
+This project was created for academic purposes (Data Science Programming Course).

 ---